CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/05_LAB_41_02_Implement_autoscaling_of_session_hosts.md

 ### Task 2: Stop and deallocate all session hosts

+In this task, you stop and deallocate every session host in the pool.

 > **Note:** To evaluate the autoscaling functionality, you will stop and deallocate all of the session hosts in the Azure Virtual Desktop environment.

 1. In the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, in the vertical menu bar, in the **Manage** section, select **Host pools (1)**.